moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/glql/_index.md

 Serving as the entry-point to parsing, executing and presenting a GLQL query, the façade component consists of two parts: [the model](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/assets/javascripts/glql/core/index.js) and [the view](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/assets/javascripts/glql/components/common/facade.vue).
-The model part does all the hard work, while the view part is abstraction to handle loading and error states, and present the data using appropriate root presenter component in case of success.
+The model part does all the hard work, while the view part is an abstraction to handle loading and error states, and present the data using the appropriate root presenter component in case of success.

 ### Query Compiler